electricimp/TMP1x2/README.md

 ### setExtMode(state)

 Sets the extended mode state (0 or 1).
-When extended mode is enabled, the tmp1x2 can read temperatures above 128 degrees C.
+When extended mode is enabled, the tmp1x2 can read temperatures above 128 degrees C. **NOTE: You will need to reset high and low thresholds if extended mode state changes.**

 ```squirrel
 // We need really high temperatures..